Trimer covers in the triangular grid: twenty mostly open problems: Introduction

 Here is an alternative description of benzels in terms of the centers of the cells using barycentric coordinates relative to the triangle with vertices 1, $\omega$, and $\omega^2$.
-Each cell's center point $\alpha$ belongs to $\ZZ[\omega]$ and can be represented by the unique $(i,j,k) \in \ZZ^3$ satisfying $i+j\omega+k\omega^2=\alpha$ and $i+j+k=1$ (here and hereafter $i$ never denotes a primitive 4th root of unity).
+Each cell's center point $\alpha$ belongs to $\ZZ[\omega]$ and can be represented by the unique $(i,j,k) \in \ZZ^3$ satisfying $i+j\omega+k\omega^2=\alpha$ and $i+j+k=1$ (here and hereafter $i$ denotes a nonnegative integer as opposed to the square root of $-1$).
 Then the $(a,b)$-benzel consists of those cells whose centers $(i,j,k)$ satisfy $-(a\!-\!1) \leq j\!-\!i,k\!-\!j,i\!-\!k \leq b\!-\!1$.
 Figure~\ref{fig:barycentric} shows the (4,6)-benzel with its cells marked with the barycentric coordinates of their respective center points.

-Let $V = \{(i,j,k) \in \ZZ^3 \ : \ i+j+k=1, \ -(a\!-\!1) \leq j\!-\!i,k\!-\!j,i\!-\!k \leq b\!-\!1\}$.
+Let $V = \{(i,j,k) \in \ZZ^3 \: : \: i+j+k=1, \ -(a\!-\!1) \leq j\!-\!i,\,k\!-\!j,\,i\!-\!k \leq b\!-\!1\}$.
 Given $(i_1,j_1,k_1)$ and $(i_2,j_2,k_2)$ in $V$, join $(i_1,j_1,k_1)$ and $(i_2,j_2,k_2)$ by an edge when $|i_1\!-\!i_2|+|j_1\!-\!j_2|+|k_1\!-\!k_2|=2$ (that is, when the unit hexagons centered on those two vertices share an edge).
 This is the $\boldsymbol{(a,b)}$-{\bf benzel graph}.

 The $(a,b)$-benzel has threefold rotational symmetry but for most $a,b$ it does not have bilateral symmetry.
 Exchanging $a$ and $b$ corresponds to reflecting the benzel across a horizontal axis (or if one prefers across an axis making a 60 degree angle with the horizontal axis).